section-engineering-education/engineering-education/articles/bottom-sheet-dialogs-using-android-studio/index.md

 ![Payment Bottom Sheet Dialog](/engineering-education/bottom-sheet-dialogs-using-android-studio/payment-bottom-sheet-dialog.jpg).

-Modal Bottom Sheets are a great alternative to inline menus and simple dialogs.
+Modal Bottom Sheets are an excellent alternative to inline menus and simple dialogs.
 They provide additional room for more content, iconography, and more screen actions.

 #### Persistent Bottom Sheet dialog
-Persistent Bottom Sheet dialog provides supplementary content about the current screen.
-A Persistent dialog works as a child of `CoordinatorLayout` to display pages’ additional content.
+Persistent Bottom Sheet dialogs provide supplementary content about the current screen.
+It is as a child of the `CoordinatorLayout`.

-A portion of the container is visible to provide users with more content and more options about the current screen when slid from bottom to top.
-Unlike the Modal dialog, a Persistent dialog widget is permanent for the current screen content.
+A portion of the container is visible to provide users with more content.
+Unlike the Modal dialog, a Persistent Bottom Sheet widget is permanent for the current screen content.

-An example of a Persistent Bottom Sheet dialog is the Google maps application.
+Here is an example of a Persistent Bottom Sheet dialog in a Google Maps application.

 ![Google Maps Bottom Sheet](/engineering-education/bottom-sheet-dialogs-using-android-studio/google-map-bottom-sheet.png)

 ### Implementation
 Create a new Android studio project.
 To implement a Bottom Sheet dialog, you need a material design library.

 Include the following library in your `app.gradle` file.